ewaldmire/ascender/docs/credentials/credential_plugins.md

 ==================

-By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services, etc.) in climber are stored in the climber database after being encrypted with a symmetric encryption cipher utilizing AES-256 in CBC mode alongside a SHA-256 HMAC.
+By default, sensitive credential values (such as SSH passwords, SSH private keys, API tokens for cloud services, etc.) in ascender are stored in the ascender database after being encrypted with a symmetric encryption cipher utilizing AES-256 in CBC mode alongside a SHA-256 HMAC.

-Alternatively, climber supports retrieving secret values from third-party secret management systems, such as HashiCorp Vault and Microsoft Azure Key Vault.
+Alternatively, ascender supports retrieving secret values from third-party secret management systems, such as HashiCorp Vault and Microsoft Azure Key Vault.
 These external secret values will be fetched on demand every time they are needed (generally speaking, immediately before running a playbook that needs